From when Saulo was VP of Marketing at 8fit

 The result of this has been that our subscribers are the most engaged users of the app.
 And by becoming subscribers they not only get a much more valuable app experience, but the monetary “buy-in” provides an additional psychological incentive to continue to use the app and “get the most” out of their subscription.
 Another big win-win for the subscribers looking to get a lot of use out of the app and for the 8fit business model of long-term community building.

 By building a user acquisition strategy to attract users who understand our product and resonate with a long-term and sustainable view of their health, you also get closer to your business goals and grow your community of app users.
 They are simple principles, but when applied on a decision-by -decision level, they can dramatically change what your user acquisition looks like.

-Saulo Marti is the VP of Marketing at 8fit and a distinguished Mobile Masterminds contributor.
+Saulo Marti is the Marketing Director at Olist and a distinguished Mobile Masterminds contributor.
 Read Saulo’s interview here and get to know the minds behind the insight.